kimapu/myjava-c4/myjava-c4/src/apiit/myjava/labs/Lab1.md

 # Lab 1

-Java method
+## Java primitive types and operation

 Exercise:

-1. Write a program that reads a Fahrenheit degree in double, then converts it to Celsius and displays the result on the console.
-The formula for the conversion is as follows: celsius = Fahrenheit – 32 * 5 / 9
+---

-Write a program that reads in the radius and length of a cylinder and computes volume using the following formulas: area = radius * radius * PI volume = area * length
+1. Write a program that reads in the radius and length of a cylinder and computes volume using the following formulas: area = radius * radius * PI volume = area * length

 Write a program that reads an integer between 0 and 1000 and adds all the digits in the integer.
 For example, if an integer is 943, the sum of all its digit is 16.